junxit/us-congress-bills-116/metadata.md

 - 2020-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
 - 2020-12-08 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-621, Part I.
 - 2020-12-08 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-621, Part I.
+- 2020-12-09 — Received in the Senate and Read twice and referred to the Committee on Finance.